pnnl/BEM-for-PRM/content/user_guide/prm_api_ref/wwr_api.md

 user_model.save(OpenStudio::Path.new("#{prototype_dir}/wwr_output.osm"), true)
 ```

-In the above three lines, the Standard first run an annual simulation of the model to ensure the model is correct and produce sizing script for analyzing space conditioning category.
+In the above three lines, the Standard first run an annual simulation of the model to ensure the model is correct and produces a sizing script for analyzing the space conditioning category.
-Then the `model_apply_prm_baseline_window_to_wall_ratio` function applies the window to wall ratio adjustment to the user energy model.
+Then the `model_apply_prm_baseline_window_to_wall_ratio` function applies the WWR adjustment to the user energy model.

 ![multi-building-handling-output](/BEM-for-PRM/user_guide/prm_api_ref/images/multi-building-type-handling-output.PNG)

-Open the model in the OpenStudio Application, you can see the `Perimeter_ZN_2` space is adjusted to `19%` window to wall ratio and the rest are adjusted to `40%` window to wall ratio.
+Open the model in the OpenStudio Application, and you can see the `Perimeter_ZN_2` space is adjusted to `19%` WWR, and the rest are adjusted to `40%` WWR.